Best practice

 Record the returns of the loans

-After the loan is partially or completely returned, the accession numbers and their barcodes are scanned and added to the list of returned receipts.
-Furthermore, a letter confirming receipt of the return is issued.
+Once the loan has been partially or fully returned, the accession numbers and their barcodes are scanned and added to the list of returned receipts.
+In addition, a letter confirming receipt of the returned items is issued.

 Create a return transaction

-1. To enter a return, a new object is created in the transaction tree.
+1. To enter a return, create a new object in the transaction tree.
 To do this, select the transaction for which the return is being made (see point 1 in the image below).

 2. Click the “New” button (see point 2 in the image below).

-3. A dialog opens.
+3. A dialogue will open.
 Select “return” from the drop-down menu.

-4. In the next dialog, enter a name for the return transaction.
+4. In the next dialogue, enter a name for the return transaction.

 5. Then click on the newly created return transaction in the tree (see point 3 in the image below).
 At the bottom, you will see the tabs for entering your return (see point 4 in the image below).